roryg/ElementHelper/readme.md

 Expanding on that example you could add an image template variable that is assigned to two templates called 'home' and 'standard_page' with the following:

+Note: The "Template Variable Access Control" setting must be set to "Yes" for the template_access feature to work.
+See the Configuration section for more information.

 ```json
 [{
     "name": "example_text_tv",